-- Don’t make the mistake of keeping more tentative kids at home.
+- Don’t feel like you have to keep tentative kids at home.
 You want to give shy kids opportunities to meet potential friends.
 But you want to help them so they aren’t too uncomfortable.

-- Do plan playdates at your house first, where your child will be most at ease.
+- Do plan playdates at your house first.
+If you’re in a position to host a playdate, this can help.
+Your child will likely be most at ease in her own home.

 - Do encourage your child to join clubs or other activities that interest her.
-They are a good way to make friends because they provide built-in structure that helps minimize anxiety.
+They’re a good way to make friends because they provide built-in structure that helps minimize anxiety.

-- Do plan family activities that will bring your daughter in contact with other children her age.
+- Do plan family activities.
+This can bring your daughter in contact with other children her age.

-- Do help her rehearse ahead of time for a situation that makes her nervous, like going to a birthday party or meeting a new group of people.
+- Do help her rehearse ahead of time for situations that make her nervous.
+This might be going to a birthday party or meeting a new group of people.